The Under-pensioned 2016

 Previous PPI research concluded that women, disabled people and people from ethnic minority groups are more likely to have the characteristics associated with lower pension incomes.
 The 2016 report revisits the earlier work and explores how state and private pension incomes have changed for people from these groups as well as for carers and the self-employed.
 The report measures whether, and by how much, differences in pension income have reduced and how they might evolve in future, in the light of recent policy developments.

-The report is sponsored by Age UK, the Joseph Rowntree Foundation, The People’s Pension and The Trades Union Congress.
+The report was sponsored by Age UK, the Joseph Rowntree Foundation, The People’s Pension and The Trades Union Congress.